kubernetes-sigs/aws-efs-csi-driver/docs/README.md

 * **lookupcache**: Specifies how the kernel manages its cache of directory entries for a given mount point.
 Mode can be one of all, none, pos, or positive.
 Each mode has different functions and for more information you can refer to this [link](https://linux.die.net/man/5/nfs).
 * **iam**: Use the CSI Node Pod's IAM identity to authenticate with Amazon EFS.

+### Default Mount Options
+Please note that by default, the EFS CSI driver has the `noresvport` mount option enabled.
+Ensure you account for this in your configuration and usage.

 ### Encryption In Transit
 One of the advantages of using Amazon EFS is that it provides [encryption in transit](https://aws.amazon.com/blogs/aws/new-encryption-of-data-in-transit-for-amazon-efs/) support using TLS.
 Using encryption in transit, data will be encrypted during its transition over the network to the Amazon EFS service.
 This provides an extra layer of defence-in-depth for applications that requires strict security compliance.